Embed This Data

 - FDI Inflow:

-Nicaragua’s economic freedom score is 58.4, making its economy the 102nd freest in the 2014 Index.
-Its score is 1.8 points better than last year, with significant improvements in investment freedom and the control of government spending offsetting declines in labor freedom and freedom from corruption.
-Nicaragua is ranked 18th out of 29 countries in the South and Central America/Caribbean region, and its overall score is below the world average.
+Nicaragua’s economic freedom score is 57.6, making its economy the 108th freest in the 2015 Index.
+Its score is 0.8 point lower than last year due to declines in half of the 10 economic freedoms, including property rights, monetary freedom, labor freedom, and the management of government spending, that outweigh modest improvements in business freedom and freedom from corruption.
+Nicaragua is ranked 18th out of 29 countries in the South and Central America/Caribbean region.

-Despite a constitutional prohibition, Sandinista President Daniel Ortega was re-elected in November 2011.
-He is aligned with the Bolivarian Alliance for the Americas (ALBA), an anti-American trade organization organized by Venezuela.
-Ortega has weathered domestic opposition due to economic assistance from Venezuela and a divided opposition.
+Despite a constitutional prohibition, Sandinista President Daniel Ortega was re-elected in November 2011, and constitutional changes approved by the National Assembly early in 2014 will allow him to stay in power indefinitely.
+Ortega has weathered domestic opposition thanks to economic assistance from Venezuela, divisions among his opponents, and a policy agenda that maintains relative economic openness.
 The Central America–Dominican Republic–United States Free Trade Agreement (CAFTA–DR) has helped to diversify the economy.
 Agricultural goods and textile production account for 50 percent of exports.
-Nicaragua remains one of the least developed and poorest countries in the Americas.
+Nicaragua is the second poorest nation in the Americas.
 Much of the workforce is underemployed in the formal sector.
-The government has granted a Chinese company a concession to begin construction of an Atlantic/Pacific canal in Nicaragua.
+The government has granted a Chinese company a concession to construct a transatlantic canal, but the feasibility of the project has been questioned.